EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/04-Product-Requirements.md

 - 1.6.1 - The force for pushing or pulling open interior swinging egress doors shall not exceed 5 pounds (22 N).
 - 1.6.2 - The automatic door will not close if something is blocking the door frame.
-- 1.6.3 - The automatic door can have the motor disenged by a latch.
+- 1.6.3 - The automatic door can have the motor disengaged by a latch.

 ## Open Questions